- Learn Linux

 The direction of a DC motor is determined by the direction of the current through the motor, so by reversing the positive and negative supply we can make the motors change direction.

 The h-bridge configuration is a common way to change the direction of the power supply.
 The h-bridge is named as it is shaped a little like a letter H and uses two pairs of switches that need to be switched together.
-It is easiest explained using diagrams.
+It is easiest explained using the video below.

 The switch pairs are diagonally opposite to each other.
 Each pair of switches need to be closed at the same time.
 So on the diagrams below S1 and S4 form one pair and S2 and S3 the other pair.